MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/SmbShare.md

 Retrieves the SMB client directory mappings created for a server.

 ### [Get-SmbMultichannelConnection](./Get-SmbMultichannelConnection.md)
 Retrieves the SMB connections made between the SMB client network interfaces and the SMB server network interfaces.

 ### [Get-SmbMultichannelConstraint](./Get-SmbMultichannelConstraint.md)
 Retrieves the constraints that define how the SMB client uses network interfaces to connect to the servers.

 ### [Get-SmbOpenFile](./Get-SmbOpenFile.md)
 Retrieves basic information about the files that are open on behalf of the clients of the SMB server.

 ### [Get-SmbServerCertificateMapping](./Get-SmbServerCertificateMapping.md)
 Retrieves a certificate association with the SMB server for SMB over QUIC.

 ### [Get-SmbServerCertProps](./Get-SmbServerCertProps.md)
-Retrieves an SMB over QUIC-mapped certificate’s properties and tests certificate validity.
+Retrieves an SMB over QUIC-mapped certificate's properties and tests certificate validity.

 ### [Get-SmbServerConfiguration](./Get-SmbServerConfiguration.md)
 Retrieves the SMB server configuration.